crams-test/crams-test/README.rst

 For any wishes, comments, praise etc. either open a GitHub issue or contact us.

-Contact details can be found on `https://www.monash.edu/researchinfrastructure/eresearch/contact-us`_.
+Contact details can be found on https://www.monash.edu/researchinfrastructure/eresearch/contact-us

-.. _`pull-request checklist`: TBD